Altesar/runtime_function_composer_ffi/README.md

-# Foreign function interface based on runtime comnposition of native glue code
+# Foreign function interface based on runtime comnposition of native glue code ( Linux )
 A proof of concept FFI that generates glue code in runtime, using precompiled assembly language fragments

 Requires MuJs